Web page for David Vogan

 - Group representer Brian Boe has a

 collection of links to other representation theory people, and to some of their

 The AMSRefs version of my file of

 appeared in bibliographies of papers written since I started using a

 computer.
-Slightly (that is, eight years) less up-to-date is
+Slightly (that is, fifteen years) less up-to-date is

 Along these lines, you can visit

 references, which are for automorphic forms, L-functions, and

 There is a wonderful site at the University of St. Andrews for mathematical

 history, including biographies of more than a thousand